-If you’re looking for a high-tech toy for your high-tech kid, look no further.
-We’ve rounded up a bunch of cool robots kits for kids, from a robot dinosaur toy to a robot ball, that are beloved by online customers and Fatherly staff alike.
-All you have to do is pick one (or more!) that’s age-appropriate for your kid, with a level of difficulty that suits them.
-After all, you don’t want to discourage your kid by giving him or her a robot that requires a degree from Stanford to enjoy.
+So if you’re looking for a high-tech robot toy for your high-tech non-robot kid, look no further.
+We’ve rounded up a bunch of cool robots kits for kids, from a robot dinosaur toy to a robot ball, that are beloved by online reviewers and Fatherly staff alike.
+All you have to do is pick an age-appropriate option with a level of difficulty that suits your kid.
+Because you don’t want to discourage your kid by giving her a robot that requires a Stanford computer science degree to enjoy.